Neonatal Unit

 Visitors

 Parents of the baby must accompany visitors.
-Close family relatives and friends who are 16 years and older can visit during regular visiting hours.
-Visitors with a cough, cold, vomiting or diarrhoea cannot visit.
+Close family relatives and friends who are 12 years and older can visit during regular visiting hours.

 Hand washing

-The length of time your baby stays in hospital depends on their condition.
 If your baby is born prematurely, you can usually expect to have your baby home by the time they reach your original due date.
-Ask your doctors, nurses and midwives if you have any questions.

 Contact us